-On the Editor Options tab in the file types configuration screen, you indicate the default editor options for each file type.
-Most of these options can be changed for individual files via the Options menu.
+On the Editor tab in the file type configuration, you indicate the default editor options for each file type.
+Many of these options can be changed for individual files via the Options menu.
 The Options menu only affects a single file.
 The file type configuration sets the default.

 In EditPad, a “text layout“ is a combination of settings that control how text is displayed and how the text cursor navigates through that text.
 The settings include the font, text direction, text cursor behavior, which characters are word characters, and how the text should be spaced.

 You can select two text layouts for each file type.
 The “default text layout” is used when you first open a file of this file type.
 It can be a left-to-right or right-to-left text layout.
 The “layout for opposite text direction” is used when you turn on Options|Right-to-Left.
 This layout must be right-to-left if the default is left-to-right, and left-to-right if the default is right-to-left.

 You can select previously configured text layouts from the drop-down lists.
 Click the Edit button next to the list to edit the text layout configurations.
 The list of text layouts is shared by all file types.
 If you edit a text layout configuration that is used by multiple file types, the changes apply to all those file types.

 See the section describing the Options|Text Layout menu item for a full explanation of the text layout configuration screen.

 Turn on “show line numbers“ to have EditPad display a number before each line in the left margin.
 In that case, you need to indicate if you want visible lines or physical lines to be numbered.
 This only makes a difference when word wrapping is on.
 When numbering visible lines, each line is counted, including lines created by the word wrapping.
 When numbering physical lines, the lines are numbered as if word wrapping would be off.
 You can toggle line numbering for a single file with Options|Line Numbers.